olegkleiman/Tlv.Search/README.md

 This document describes the architecture design and some implementation details of Curiosity project - Semantic Search for TLV text corpuses.

 The idea behind semantic search is to embed all entries in the corpus into vector space.
-Embedding usually performed by *Transformer* - the core ML model of modern NLP.
-Unlike traditional NLP models, which rely on recurrent neural networkd (RNNs) and convolutional neural networks (CNNs), transformers use self-attention mechanism to capture relationships between words in a sentence.
+Embedding is usually performed by *Transformer* - the core ML model of modern NLP.
+Unlike traditional NLP models, which rely on recurrent neural networks (RNNs) and convolutional neural networks (CNNs), transformers use a self-attention mechanism to capture relationships between words in a sentence.

 At the search time, the prompt is embedded into the same vector space and the closest embeddings from the corpus are found.
 These entries should have a high semantic overlap with the query.